Introduction to Gas Furnaces

 If you’re like many homeowners in the Dunwoody area, you likely have a gas-powered furnace in your home to keep yourself and your family warm throughout the house.
 There are several types of heating systems available for residential use, and gas furnaces are among the most popular.
 The forced air furnace is the most common type of gas furnace found in homes, known for its reliable performance, but it’s important to consider both installation and maintenance costs when choosing this heating system.
 The average furnace replacement cost can range between $3,800 and $10,000.
 Furnaces are a great heating choice, as they are powerful and very cost-effective.
 With proper upkeep, knowing when to repair or replace your heating system can help ensure long-term performance and efficiency.

 Today’s furnaces even have a higher efficiency rating than just a short decade ago.
 In fact, the highest AFUE (annual fuel utilization efficiency) rating for a natural gas furnace is 98%.
 Newer furnace models typically achieve higher annual fuel utilization efficiency (AFUE) ratings than older models.
 Trust us, that’s efficient!
 Optimizing furnace performance is even more effective when combined with upgrades like professional air sealing services, which prevent heated air from escaping your home.
+If you’re considering an upgrade, investing in a new HVAC system can provide improved energy efficiency, enhanced comfort, and potential cost savings over time.

 In addition to high efficiency, you want to know you can rely on safety when it comes to your heating system, right?
 Gas furnaces certainly are not dangerous by nature.
 However, if you don’t take care of your furnace as you should, then it can certainly become dangerous, something a home energy audit can reveal before it becomes a costly or hazardous issue.